Join a FREE Travel Info Session

 Morning: After breakfast, the day will start with a tour of Casablanca.
 We’ll visit Temple Beth-El, the centerpiece of the city’s Jewish community, and the Museum of Moroccan Judaism, the only museum of its kind throughout the Islamic world.
 Opened in 1997 by the Judeo-Moroccan Cultural Heritage Foundation, the museum was once a former orphanage for Jewish children that now explores the histories of the Jewish communities of Morocco and their many contributions to Moroccan culture.

-Afternoon: We’ll continue to explore the city, starting with a visit to United Nations Square, the point of connection between the Old Medina and the new city, between the past and the present.
-After, we’ll tour the narrow, maze-like streets of the Medina with remnants of the old city walls and forts.
-The bazaar is lined with tiny shops and artisans selling leather goods, oils, linens, shoes, spices, and antiques.
-We’ll see the opulent Mosque of Hassan II, one of the largest and most beautiful mosques in the world, and walk through the French-built Quartier Habous, known as the New Medina, before passing the Gates of the Royal Palace.
+Afternoon: We’ll continue to explore the city, including a visit to the opulent Mosque of Hassan II, one of the largest and most beautiful mosques in the world, and walk through the French-built Quartier Habous, known as the New Medina, before passing the Gates of the Royal Palace.

 Meals Included: Breakfast, Lunch